spences10/mcp-memory-libsql/README.md

 docker compose --profile single up --build -d
 ```

-If you later change `EMBEDDING_DIMS` for an existing DB, create a new DB file or run a manual migration to match the new dimensionality.
+If you later change `EMBEDDING_DIMS`, it will not alter an existing DB’s schema.
+The server will continue to adopt the DB’s actual size.
+To change sizes, create a new DB or migrate.

 #### Example (Go) SSE client